|The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›|

 Contents of this page

 A note to readers outside the United States: My own academic experience has been mainly in the United States, and the recommendations on these pages have been developed with the existing American university structure in mind.
 That structure is typically built around a four-year undergraduate course and a collection of post-graduate masters- and doctoral-degree programs.
 The four undergraduate classes are termed freshmen, sophomores, juniors, and seniors.
 Most American universities are headed by a chancellor or president, and they are commonly divided administratively into academic affairs, student affairs, and business affairs divisions, in a manner that unfortunately discourages cross-institutional cooperation.
 Oversight of student life is commonly independent of academic affairs entirely, and student housing may even be placed under a university’s business affairs division, along with the management of parking lots and vending machines—a very detrimental configuration.
 Each state within the United States has its own public university system which is made up of semi-autonomous institutions of varying sizes.
-My home state of Massachusetts, for example, has public university campuses in Boston, Lowell, Dartmouth, and Amherst—the largest, with 17,000 students—as well as a separate medical school and several smaller “state colleges” (teacher-training schools, historically) that have limited graduate programs.
+My home state of Massachusetts, for example, has public university campuses in Boston, Lowell, Dartmouth, and Amherst—the largest, with 21,000 students—as well as a separate medical school and several smaller “state colleges” (teacher-training schools, historically) that have limited graduate programs.
 There are also many private (non-governmental) universities throughout the United States.
 These are often quite large, and many are very prestigious, but they are usually much more expensive to attend than the public universities.
 The United States also has many small, independent colleges that are usually termed “liberal arts colleges.”
 These private institutions award bachelors degrees only, and they have many of the same advantages that residential colleges within large universities have.
-Like private universities, however, these liberal arts colleges are often very expensive to attend (more than US$30,000/year).
+Like private universities, however, these liberal arts colleges are often very expensive to attend (more than US$40,000/year).
 If the universities in your country differ substantially in structure from those in the United States you will need to adjust the recommendations on these pages accordingly.

 Summary of Recommendations

 This summary is divided into five numbered sections: Membership and Administrative Structure, Buildings and Grounds, College Life and the Annual Cycle, Pastoral Care, and Academic Life.
 Each of these sections corresponds to one of the linked how-to pages where the recommendations are described in detail.
+Although these recommendations have been written primarily for a university audience, they can be adapted easily, with a little imagination, to non-residential colleges and secondary schools, and even to online educational institutions.

 1. Membership and Administrative Structure — The quality of campus life in large universities in the United States has declined sharply since the 1960s as the faculty have given up responsibility for student welfare outside the classroom and as institutions have become highly bureaucratized.
-Therefore: Create a system of decentralized residential colleges within every large university, each college having about 400 members.
+Therefore: Create a system of decentralized residential colleges or “houses” within every large university, each college having about 400 members.
 Recognize that these colleges are societies (Latin collegia), not buildings.
 Divide the membership of each college into two classes: the senior members (fellows and associates) and the junior members (undergraduates and graduate students).
 Among the senior members the largest number will be fellows (faculty in the university); the associates will be university staff and members of the local community.
 Elect or appoint one of the fellows to be the master or president of the college, responsible for overall administration and reporting to the provost or the chancellor of the university.
 Elect or appoint another of the fellows to be the dean or senior tutor, responsible for student welfare and advising.
 Provide housing for the master and the dean within the college.
 Appoint the master and the dean for terms of five years at least, and make sure that they are hard-working educators with a genuine dedication to students, and not administrative careerists nor unproductive faculty in search of a sinecure.

 Assemble the membership of the college so that it is a cross-section of the university as a whole.
 Select one or two fellows from each academic department, add a sprinkling of university staff as associates (a police officer, a librarian, a maintenance director, a computer administrator), and add a few members of the local community as additional associates (a rabbi, a business owner, a doctor, a lawyer, a government official).
 Draw the junior members likewise from all major fields of study, and from all undergraduate and graduate classes.
 Make about one-sixth of the membership freshmen, one-sixth sophomores, one-sixth juniors, one-sixth seniors, one-sixth graduate students, and one-sixth fellows and associates.
 At the beginning of each year publish a facebook with the names and pictures of all the college’s members, and preface it with an account of the history, traditions, and facilities of the college.